London dispersion force: Quantum mechanical theory

 The first explanation of the attraction between noble gas atoms was given by Fritz London in 1930.
 He used a quantum-mechanical theory based on second-order perturbation theory.
-The perturbation is because of the Coulomb interaction between the electrons and nuclei of the two moieties (atoms or molecules).
+The perturbation is because of the Coulomb interaction between the electrons and nuclei of the two chemical particles (either atoms or molecules).
 The second-order perturbation expression of the interaction energy contains a sum over states.
-The states appearing in this sum are simple products of the stimulated electronic states of the monomers.
+The states appearing in this sum are simple products of the stimulated electronic states of the particles.
 Thus, no intermolecular antisymmetrization of the electronic states is included, and the Pauli exclusion principle is only partially satisfied.

-London wrote a Taylor series expansion of the perturbation in $\frac{1}{R}$, where $R$ is the distance between the nuclear centers of mass of the moieties.

-This expansion is known as the multipole expansion because the terms in this series can be regarded as energies of two interacting multipoles, one on each monomer.
-Substitution of the multipole-expanded form of V into the second-order energy yields an expression that resembles an expression describing the interaction between instantaneous multipoles (see the qualitative description above).
-Additionally, an approximation, named after Albrecht Unsöld, must be introduced in order to obtain a description of London dispersion in terms of polarizability volumes, $\alpha'$, and ionization energies, $I$, (ancient term: ionization potentials).
+London wrote a Taylor series expansion of the perturbation in $1/R$, where $R$ is the distance between the nuclear centers of mass of the particles.
+This expansion is known as the multipole expansion because the terms in this series can be regarded as energies of two interacting multipoles, one on each particle.
+Substitution of the multipole-expanded form of the electromagnetic potential, V, into the second-order energy yields an expression that resembles an expression describing the interaction between instantaneous multipoles (see the qualitative description above).
+Additionally, an approximation, named after Albrecht Unsöld, must be introduced in order to obtain a description of London dispersion in terms of polarizability volumes, $\alpha'$, and ionization energies, $I$.

 In this manner, the following approximation is obtained for the dispersion interaction $E_{AB}^{\rm disp}$ between two atoms $A$ and $B$.
-Here $\alpha'_A$ and $\alpha'_B$ are the polarizability volumes of the respective atoms.
-The quantities $I_A$ and $I_B$ are the first ionization energies of the atoms, and $R$ is the intermolecular distance.
+Here, $\alpha'_A$ and $\alpha'_B$ are the polarizability volumes of the respective atoms.
+The quantities $I_A$ and $I_B$ are the first ionization energies of the atoms, and $R$ is the interatomic distance.